MemSat [Rowan University]

 The satellite is built to the 1U CubeSat standard.

-MemSat was selected in 2016 by NASA to be launched as part of the ELaNa program.
-It was baselined to fly in 2018 on the ELaNa 21 mission on a Firefly-α rocket, but was later, due to the unavailability of the Firefly rocket, moved to an ISS-deployed mission.
+MemSat was selected in 2016 by NASA's CubeSat Launch Initiative (CSLI) to be launched as part of the ELaNa program.
+It was baselined to fly in 2018 on the ELaNa 21 mission on a Firefly-Alpha rocket, but was later, due to the unavailability of the Firefly rocket, moved to an ISS-deployed mission.
+It was launched on the ELaNa-23 mission on board of Cygnus CRS-9 to the ISS, where it was deployed on 13 July 2018 via the JEM airlock.

 |Type / Application:||Technology|